bugtrip/geometric-shapes/Readme.md

 # Geometric Shapes
-This in an educational C++ application for performing calculations with geometric shapes.
+This is a C++ training application designed for performing calculations with geometric shapes.